hmmpsNorthOffice/CustomVideoPlayer/README.md

 - Toggle Position/Rotation controls - This repurposes the position slider controls to act as rotational slider controls.
 This just helps to save menu space.

+- Set as Custom Placement Default - This will copy the current screen size/placement to the default 'Custom' placement setting, which is accessible in the 'Primary Screen Placement' dropdown list found on the main menu.
+It also saves it in the CustomVideoPlayer.ini mod settings file found in the [Beat Saber/UserData] directory.

 - Set -,+ step size - Adjust the amount the -,+ will affect the slider values.
 The step size can be 10 , 1, 0.1, 0.01.